94 Pronoun-Antecedent Agreement Problems

 Antecedent pronoun

-A doctor must have a good relationship with his or her patients.
-(Correct)
+Incorrect: A doctor must have a good relationship with their patients.

 Antecedent pronoun

-Doctors must have a good relationship with their patients.
-(Correct)
+Correct: A doctor must have a good relationship with his or her patients.

 Antecedent pronoun